dchen327/wordscapes/README.md

 grab item dimensions somehow or store in variables to track offsets
 issue: on desktop
-only use ID's for arrows, refs for dnd?
+only use ID's for arrows, refs for dnd? the div for active cursor position is added under all the other divs -> offset